DonLe2911/data-analytics-power-bi-report/README.md

-# Power BI Report - Milestone project for AICore course - General Store Dataset
+# Power BI Report & some extra metrics using SQL - Milestone project for AICore course - General Store Dataset

 ## 1)
 **Importing data into PowerBI from various sources**